nniroula/Food_Service_Finder/README.md

 - Clicking on the restaurant name would render the details about that restaurant.
 The details include the restaurant name, phone number, address, and hours of operation.
 The datails page gives a user the option to like that restaurant.
 If clicked on the star to like the restaurant, a user will be redirected to the favorite stores list page.
 Here, a user will be able to see the stores that are liked.
 This page provides an option(or star) to dislike the store if a logged in user wishes to do so.
 If disliked a store, a user will still be on the same page.
 The navbar gives different options to either search for other stores, go to the home page, or logout.
 - The store in a favorite store list shows only the name, phone number, and the address.
 - The profile icon gives an option for the logged in user to update the profile information.
+- while on the restaurants provider page, if a user does not like recommended 12 restaurants, then the user can refresh the page to retrieve another set of 12 recommend or non-recommended restaurants.

 <br>